 3 credits.
-Prerequisites: Mlt 100 or permission of the instructor.
-Topics include: the analysis of proteins, enzymes, laboratory markers of cardiac damage and function, liver function, hormones, therapeutic drug monitoring, and toxicology.
+Prerequisite: MLT 100 or permission of the instructor.
+Topics include: the analysis of proteins, enzymes, laboratory markers of cardiac damage and function, liver function, hormones, therapeutic drug monitoring, toxicology and body fluids.
 Emphasis will be placed on the correlation of laboratory test results with normal physiology and disease states.
+Course originates from UMPI.
+Fee.